QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 minByKey = data.reduceByKey(min)
 ~~~

 To compute the mean and standard deviation, you need to compute the total of all the values and the sum of prices squared.
-Again this can be done using the `reduceByKey` but this time I need to provide a
+Again, this can be done using the `reduceByKey` but this time I need to provide a
 bespoke function to do the computation.
 Python lambda syntax is particularly suited to this simple computation.
 For the sum of the squared value, the `map` function is used to compute the squared
 value before running `reduceByKey`.
 Note that when using `map` with a keyed RDD, the function will be passed a tuple of the key and value.
 I also need to be able to interact with the counts, again this
 can be done using `map` and `reduceByKey`.
-Finally to join the values together, you need to use `join` to look up one value from one RDD into another based on the key.
+Finally, to join the values together, you need to use `join` to look up one value from one RDD into another based on the key.
 Combined with `map` this can be used
 to compute the mean and standard deviation.
 The code below will create RDDs capable of producing all of the basic statistics:

 ~~~ python